LIS AI Validation Framework

 But you can't validate changes you don't know exist.

-• What emerged: Proactive aliquot swap detection
+• Emergent capability: Proactive specimen swap detection

 • Validation scope: ???